There are some options that can be used to customise the Row Drag experience, so it has a better integration with your application.

 By default, the drag event only starts after the Row Drag Element has been dragged by 4px, but sometimes it might be useful to start the drag with a different drag threshold.
 For example, start dragging as soon as the mousedown event happens (dragged by 0px).
 For that reason, the registerRowDragger takes a second parameter to specify the number of pixels that will start the drag event.

-In the example below, the drag event starts as soon as mousedown is fired.
+In the example above, the drag event starts as soon as mousedown is fired.

 Custom Drag and Drop Image Copy Link